BoCao2019/Nick-seq/README.md

 |0mM-NO-TdT	|0mM-NO-TdT_5CoverageForward.tabular	|0mM-NO-TdT_5CoverageReverse.tabular	|0mM-NO-TdT_FullCoverageForward.tabular	|0mM-NO-TdT_FullCoverageReverse.tabular|
 |0mM-EndoIV-TdT	|0mM-EndoIV-TdT_5CoverageForward.tabular	|0mM-EndoIV-TdT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of 0 mM H2O2.
+The datasets as listed in the table abover  were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of 0 mM H2O2.
 Then combine the NT and TdT result getting from previous R script were merged using TdT_positive+NT_negative.R, TdT_negative+NT_positive.R.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
 The output file could be opened in excel and result in final tables and figures: Figure 4, Supplementary Table 5.

 At 0.2 mM H2O2(on genome):